rust-lang/rust/src/doc/tarpl/hrtb.md

 }
 ```

-How on earth are we supposed to express the lifetimes on F's trait bound?
-We need
+How on earth are we supposed to express the lifetimes on `F`'s trait bound?
+We
-to provide some lifetime there, but the lifetime we care about can't be named until
+need to provide some lifetime there, but the lifetime we care about can't be
-we enter the body of `call`!
-Also, that isn't some fixed lifetime; call works with
+named until we enter the body of `call`!
+Also, that isn't some fixed lifetime;
-*any* lifetime `&self` happens to have at that point.
+call works with *any* lifetime `&self` happens to have at that point.

-This job requires The Magic of Higher-Rank Trait Bounds.
-The way we desugar
+This job requires The Magic of Higher-Rank Trait Bounds (HRTBs).
+The way we
-this is as follows:
+desugar this is as follows:

 ```rust,ignore
 where for<'a> F: Fn(&'a (u8, u16)) -> &'a u8,
 ```

-(Where `Fn(a, b, c) -> d` is itself just sugar for the unstable *real* Fn trait)
+(Where `Fn(a, b, c) -> d` is itself just sugar for the unstable *real* `Fn`
+trait)

 `for<'a>` can be read as "for all choices of `'a`", and basically produces an
-*inifinite list* of trait bounds that F must satisfy.
+*infinite list* of trait bounds that F must satisfy.
 Intense.
 There aren't many
-places outside of the Fn traits where we encounter HRTBs, and even for those we
+places outside of the `Fn` traits where we encounter HRTBs, and even for
-have a nice magic sugar for the common cases.
+those we have a nice magic sugar for the common cases.